 Reusing yogourt as a starter

 The next mystery of yogourt is that when you make a batch using grocery store yogourt as the starter, it always seems to poop out after about a half dozen lifecycles.
-We saw Sandor Katz, Fermenting Guru, speak,2 and he said that is simply a consequence of commercial cultures.
+We saw Sandor Katz, Fermenting Guru, speak,That talk was mind-boggling.
+Among other things, he said that how we think about probiotics is wrong.
+When you eat probiotics you introduce a few billion bacteria into your gut, which has trillions of bacteria in it–your puny probiotics are just not that big a deal.
+However, Sandor said the research is showing our gut bacteria treat the probiotics as a sort of toolbox.
+They can pick and put down bits of DNA as they need.
+Mind.
+Blown.

 And when you think of it, of course that makes sense.
 Our ancestors in yogourt-eating societies did not have labs and sterile workspaces to replicate and freeze-dry cultures.
 So either it was being refreshed from the environment, or the culture itself did not weaken after a few lifecycles.
 Katz says the latter.
 Some heritage cultures reproduce indefinitely, and some have additional properties favoured by different cultures, like the challengingly-textured Finnish Viili, or “ropy yogourt”.